quickwit-oss/quickwit/docs/reference/cli.md

 -->

 ## run

 Starts Quickwit server with all services by default: `indexer`, `searcher`, `metastore`, `control_plane` and `janitor`.

 ### Indexer service

-The indexer service runs indexing pipelines assigned by the Control Plane.
+The indexer service runs indexing pipelines assigned by the control plane.

 ### Searcher service
 Starts a web server at `rest_listing_address:rest_list_port` that exposes the [Quickwit REST API](rest-api.md)